Fellowships

 Outpatient Clinic

-Fellows rotate in the outpatient clinics of the Interventional Cardiology staff physicians half day per week over the course of the one-year training program.
+Fellows rotate in the outpatient clinics of the Interventional Cardiology staff physicians one half-day per week over the course of the one-year training program.
 Patients seen in the outpatient clinic include patients undergoing pre-procedural evaluation as well as follow-up after interventional procedures for coronary, non-coronary cardiac, and peripheral interventions.
 The fellow follows their course, and under the supervision of the preceptor, orders medications and diagnostic testing as clinically indicated.
 Patients referred to the preceptor for consideration of revascularization will be scheduled as new patients for the fellow.
 These new patients provide the fellow with consultative experience in the outpatient setting.
 Pre-procedure evaluation patients provide the fellow with consultative experience in the outpatient setting.
 Pre-procedure evaluation patients provide the fellow with consultative experience.
 Fellow and preceptor discuss the indications, if any, for percutaneous revascularization and anatomical or clinical characteristics which would favor coronary artery bypass grafting surgery as an alternative.

 Teaching Experience